chat-data-llc/medical_chat_performance_evaluation/README.md

 <img src="./public/Medical_Chat_CHATBOT_ID.png" alt="Medical Chat Chatbot ID" width="600">

+The environment variables can be specified within the `.env` file located at the root directory of the repository.

 ### 4. Set Up the Base Prompt
 To ensure the Medical Chat chatbot performs well, use the following base prompt: